boralyl/boralyl.github.io/_posts/2023-10-01-fantastic-fest-2023.md

 ## My Personal Top 5

-There really were not any bad films I watched over the 4 days but my top 5 films I saw (in no particular order) were:
+There really were not any bad films I watched, but my top 5 films I saw (in no particular order) were:

 * [Property](https://www.imdb.com/title/tt23061176/)
 > A gang of disenfranchised farmhands traps a traumatized woman in her armored car in Daniel Bandeira’s Brazilian take on the home invasion.